alibek-git/crm-app/README.md

 # crm-app
-CRM app with Django, Python, and MySQL
+CRM app with Django, Python, and PostgreSQL